 A physical examination will show the typical sores caused by the fungus.
 Sometimes, a small sample of affected tissue is removed, examined under a microscope, and tested in a lab to identify the fungus.

 Infections that have spread or affect the entire body are often treated with amphotericin B, or sometimes itraconazole.
-Therapy for body-wide (systemic) disease can last up to 12 months.
+Therapy for systemic disease can last up to 12 months.

 With treatment, full recovery is likely.
 Disseminated sporotrichosis is more difficult to treat and requires several months of therapy.
 Disseminated sporotrichosis can be life-threatening for people with a weakened immune system.

-People with a normal immune system may have:
+People with a healthy immune system may have:

 - Secondary skin infections (such as staph or strep)

-People with a weakened imune system may develop:
+People with a weakened immune system may develop:

 - Bone infection

-- Complications from medications -- amphotericin B can have serious side effects
+- Complications from medicines -- amphotericin B can have serious side effects

 - Lung and breathing problems (such as pneumonia)